f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 CPU Core Stats Table
 ---------------------------

 The table below shows the total CPU Utilization per vCPU within a chassis parition over 5 seconds, 1 minute, and 5 minutes averages.
-Below is an example of a 2 blade chassis partition.
+Below is an example of a 2-blade chassis partition.
 Each blade has 28 vCPU's or Cores:

 SNMP CPU Core Stas Table OID: .1.3.6.1.4.1.12276.1.2.1.1.3